martin3252/Facebook_Marketplace_Scraper/README.md

 - User inputs for city, search query, and maximum price.
 - Submission button to start scraping.
 - Display of scraping results including number of results, images, prices, locations, and item URLs.

+### How to run:
+- python3 app.py
+- Streamlit run gui.py

+### This repository is based on https://github.com/passivebot/facebook-marketplace-scraper